 Harmon Guest House harnesses Healdsburg’s creative soul: the check-in desk is formed from a giant fallen eucalyptus tree, rooms and public areas are decorated with bold, contemporary local art, and the philosophy is as green as grass.
 Harmon’s good impressions begin on arrival, thanks to the striking redwood-clad exterior and the lobby’s sunny sculpture, courtesy of NorCal artist, Sabine Rickenwell.
 On-the-house extras include yoga on Sundays and a fleet of on-loan bikes.
 All the better for wheeling around Healdsburg with...

-Rates usually include a chef's breakfast of cooked items and a Continental spread, Sunday rooftop yoga, valet parking, on-the-house snacks, in-room sparkling and still water, and use of the hotel’s bicycles.
+Rates include Sunday rooftop yoga, valet parking, on-the-house snacks, in-room sparkling and still water, use of the hotel’s bicycles and a Continental breakfast of fruits, pastries, house-made granola, Flying Goat coffee and tea.

 If you like the look of Harmon Guest House, chances are you’ll fall for its Smith-approved sister, H2 Hotel, also in Healdsburg.